Self-Guided Walking Tour in Stralsund

 3. 3

-Franciscan Monastery (St. Johannis) in Stralsund, stop 3 on the self-guided walking tour
+Franciscan Monastery (St. Johannis) (Franziskanerkloster Stralsund, genannt Johanniskloster), stop 3 on the self-guided walking tour

 After the grandeur of the Alter Markt, this feels like a secret.
 The Johanniskloster was founded by Franciscans in 1254 and sits in the core UNESCO zone, though most visitors never find it because the entrance is tucked on Schillstraße.
 The architecture is a layered mix of Gothic, Baroque, and Classicism, and part of the city archive lives inside now.
 Be realistic about access: it only opens on selected dates from May to October, such as the Tag des offenen Denkmals, so on a normal day you will see the courtyard and the rose garden rather than the full interior.
 The Rosengarten is free and open 11:00 to 13:00.
 The guided tour of the smoke-loft, the Räucherboden, costs 3 euro with registration required.
 Even just standing in the cloister yard is worth the short detour.
 From here, walk east down toward the water; the masts of the harbour come into view between the houses.